ericdunipace/periodontal/README.md

 The git folder will be the home directory for analyses.
 If you need to
-1. Re-download the data, use the "Stata Do/NHANESdownload.do" file
+1. Re-download the data, use the "Do/NHANESdownload.do" file
-2. Re-merge the data, use the "Stata Do/NHANESdownload.do" file
+2. Re-merge the data, use the "Do/NHANESdownload.do" file
-3. Re-analyze the data, use the "Stata Do/NHANESanalysis.do" file
+3. Re-analyze the data, use the "Do/NHANESanalysis.do" file

 You will have to edit the folder references in the above files for everything to work properly.
 Make sure they make sense for your machine.

+The folder "Data" contains the already downloaded data files and the folder "Tables" contains the generated tables in Microsoft ".xlsx" format.